realsanjeev/Django-rest-framework/README.md

     permission_classes = [permissions.IsAuthenticatedOrReadOnly]
 ```
 #### Authentication
-- `SessionAuthentication` means user will be authentication until user log out or session expire
+- `SessionAuthentication` means user will be authentication until user log out or session expire.
+- default header is `Authentication Token: tokenaeskds2...`.
+To change `Token` to other keyword.
+Change `keyword` in `authentication.py` from `TokenAuthentication` and import in `views`. *Note: response of auth is {'token': 'sal..'} regardless.
+But when we send header to request resource.
+It should have {'Authentication': f'Bearer {token}'} as header. `Bearer` is changed keyword*

 #### Permission
 - `IsAuthenticatedOrReadOnly` allows user `GET` method while other methods are not allowed.
 Only authenticated user are allowed other Method, i.e, `POST`, `PUT`, `PATCH` and `DELETE`.